UniExeterRSE/intro-to-r/_episodes/03_basic_commands.md

-# Executing Commands in R
+# Executing commands in R

 The console pane (in RStudio, the bottom left panel) is the place where R is waiting for you to tell it what to do, and where it will show the results of a